-The College of daily management meets after convocation by the CEO, in principle every 2 weeks on a fixed day or on the date fixed at the previous meeting.
-The CEO or at least 2 members may convene the College of daily management at any other time if they deem it necessary.
+The Executive Committee meets after convocation by the CEO, in principle every 2 weeks on a fixed day or on the date fixed at the previous meeting.
+The CEO or at least 2 members may convene the Executive Committee at any other time if they deem it necessary.

-The College of daily management may admit members of staff, advisers or other persons to the meeting, but without voting rights.
-The chairman of the Board of Directors may attend the meetings of the College of daily management at his or her own request.
+The Executive Committee may admit members of staff, advisers or other persons to the meeting, but without voting rights.
+The chairman of the Board of Directors may attend the meetings of the Executive Committee at his or her own request.

-The CEO prepares the agenda of the College of daily management in consultation with the other members and draws up a report of each meeting.
+The CEO prepares the agenda of the Executive Committee in consultation with the other members and draws up a report of each meeting.
 Each member may have additional items placed on the agenda.